24th Street Bikeway

 - Enhance comfort and predictability for all users

-- Support existing bicycle demand with improved infrastructure
+- Support existing and future bicycle demand with improved infrastructure

 - Improve bicycle network connectivity

 The proposed bikeway layout aims to balance the needs and priorities of different users along the corridor including people walking, taking transit, bicycling, and driving.
 Public Works considered the following factors to develop the proposed 24th Street Bikeway layout:

 - Roadway widths: the varying roadway widths along the corridor require different bikeway designs.

 - Surrounding uses: the corridor includes a mix of residential, commercial, and institutional uses that change the context along the corridor.
 Parking usage was also observed in July and December 2017 on weekdays and weekends, including several parking observations at midnight.

 - Vehicle volumes and speeds: the number of motor vehicles, vehicle speeds, and number of buses vary along the corridor.

 - Feedback from stakeholders: Public Works conducted extensive consultation with stakeholders and attended 30+ meetings with stakeholders including neighborhood groups, businesses, schools, and other institutions.

 The proposed bikeway would be installed following the 24th Street resurfacing project in the summer of 2018.
 Between July and January 2017, Public Works collected data, conducted a parking study, and collected feedback at 30+ meetings with individual stakeholders and neighborhood groups.
 Public Works is currently meeting with stakeholders to share the proposed bikeway layout.
 Public WorksIn March 2018, Public Works will provide a staff recommendation regarding the 24th Street bikeway design to City Council for its consideration and approval.

 Public Works will be sharing the proposed 24th Street Bikeway layout at a combined LHENA and Whittier Alliance meeting on March 14th.